unicode-org/icu4x/docs/tutorials/data_management.md

 Let's give it a try:

-For the mod generation to work, you need an actual application that compiles.
-You can keep the existing app if you have been following this tutorial from the start.

 ```rust
 // Initial application that compiles so that icu4x-datagen can run against the binary.
 fn main() {